fabrlyn/gsh-lab/README.md

 If you want to edit the test event payloads used in the `npm run test-...` go to the `action/src/fulfillment/tests/events` directory and edit the file of interest.

-The `GSH_ACTION_API_ENDPOINT` contains the Device API if you want to use is.
+The `GSH_ACTION_API_ENDPOINT` contains the Device API endpoint if you want to use it.
 A simple description of the API is further down in this document.

 ## Action Documentation